michaeljoseph04/gis_intro/ReadMe.md

 ```
 collisions <- read.csv("project/data/collisions.csv", stringsAsFactors = FALSE)
 ```
 This data is tidy: the columns specify variable names, the rows specify cases.
 There's only a little bit of wrangling to do.
-First, I'll change the first variable name in the csv, which is hard to manipulate, and drop the rows which have locations but no other information (a few of which are in the dataset), on the reasoning that we will
+First, I'll change the first variable name in the csv, which is hard to manipulate, and drop the rows which have locations but no other information (a few of which are in the dataset), using `drop_na()`, this time with all fields specified.
+The reasoning is that if there is a missing value, especially in the first two fields, we can't plot it.
+Of course, these data wrangling tasks should be done with care and attention to how they affect the entire analysis:
 ```
 # Change a misnamed column name in the csv
 names <- colnames(collisions)
 names[1] <-"X"
 colnames(collisions) <- names
-collisions <- na.omit(collisions)
+collisions <- collisions %>% drop_na()
 ```
 Then I will filter to retrieve the collisions from 2018.
 This involves some data manipulation with `dplyr`.
 First, I select only the x and y columns and the date variable.
 I choose to rename the variables as I go (by specifying first the desired field name just for ease of reference.
 Then I create a field with `mutate()` in which I extract the first four characters of the date variable.
 For this I use the substring function `substr`, in which I specify the point to start and stop extracting characters in the date string.
 Since I am only going to be using dates from 2018, I actually replace the old date field by assigning it the same variable name ("date").
 From there, I filter for the values of 2018 and then drop the date field, leaving me with just the coordinates:
 ```